QilunLiu5216/qil012.github.io-lolanalysis/README.md

 ## Fairness Analysis

-<p>In assessing fairness, we posed the question: "Does our model perform equally well for teams starting on the Blue side as it does for teams on the Red side?"
-We conducted a permutation test to compare the RMSE between the two groups.
+<p>In assessing fairness, I posed the question: "Does our model perform equally well for teams starting on the Blue side as it does for teams on the Red side?"
+I conducted a permutation test to compare the RMSE between the two groups.
 The observed RMSE difference was -0.0078 with a p-value of 0.263.
 Since the p-value exceeded the conventional alpha level of 0.05, we did not find substantial evidence to declare the model biased.
 The analysis suggests the model's performance is fair concerning RMSE between the Blue and Red sides.</p>